Arezzo: Geography

 Arezzo is set on a steep hill, rising from the floodplain of the River Arno.
 In the upper part of the town are the cathedral, the town hall and the Medici Fortress (Fortezza Medicea), from which the main streets branch off towards the lower part as far as the gates.
 The upper part of the town maintains its medieval appearance despite the addition of later structures.
 Arezzo's city proper is near the high risk areas for earthquakes, but located in a transitional area where the risk for severe earthquakes is much lower than in nearby Umbria and Abruzzo, albeit it is slightly more vulnerable than Florence.
 Notable earthquakes are still a very rare phenomenon in the province, with a 4.6 quake 25 km to its north-east that claimed no lives on 26 November 2001 the exception.

 Climate

+Arezzo has a humid subtropical climate (Köppen Cfa) with hot and dry summers combined with mild and rainy winters.
+The annual average temperature is 13.54 C, the hottest month in August is 23.56 C, and the coldest month is 4.66 C in January.
+The annual precipitation is 864.03 mm, of which November is the wettest with 120.8 mm, while July is the driest with only 42.24 mm.